lblod/delta-consumer-single-graph-maintainer/README.md

 - `DOWNLOAD_FILES_PATH (default: /files/:id/download)`: relative path to the endpoint to download a diff file from. `:id` will be replaced with the uuid of the file.
 - `CRON_PATTERN_DELTA_SYNC (default: 0 * * * * *)`: cron pattern at which the consumer needs to sync data automatically.
-- `START_FROM_DELTA_TIMESTAMP (ISO datetime, default: now)`: timestamp to start sync data from (e.g. "2020-07-05T13:57:
+- `START_FROM_DELTA_TIMESTAMP (ISO datetime)`: timestamp to start sync data from (e.g. "2020-07-05T13:57:
-  36.344Z") Only makes sense when initial ingest hasn't run.
+  36.344Z") Only required when initial ingest hasn't run.
 - `INGEST_GRAPH (default: http://mu.semte.ch/graphs/public)`: graph in which all insert changesets are ingested
 - `DISABLE_INITIAL_SYNC (default: false)`: flag to disable initial sync
 - `DISABLE_DELTA_INGEST (default: false)`: flag to disable data ingestion, for example while initializing the sync